 Figure 6.11.4-1: Procedure for WLAN performance analytics

 1. The consumer NF sends a request to the NWDAF for WLAN performance analytics using either the Nnwdaf_AnalyticsInfo or Nnwdaf_AnalyticsSubscription service.
-The Analytics ID is set to WLAN performance, the target for analytics and the analytics filters are set according to clause 6.11.1.
+The Analytics ID is set to "WLAN performance", the Target of Analytics Reporting and the Analytics Filter Information are set according to clause 6.11.1.
 The consumer NF can request statistics or predictions.